Battle of Edington: Battle

-After the victory, when the Danes had taken refuge in the fortress, the West Saxons removed all food that the Danes might be able to capture in a sortie, and waited.
-After two weeks, the hungry Danes sued for peace, giving Alfred "preliminary hostages and solemn oaths that they would leave his kingdom immediately", just as usual, but in addition promising that Guthrum would be baptized.
+After the victory, when the Danes had taken refuge in the fortress, the West Saxons besieged the fort, and waited for two weeks.
+The Danes sued for peace and gave Alfred hostages and solemn oaths that they would leave the kingdom, and promised that Guthrum would be baptized.
 The primary difference between this agreement and the treaties at Wareham and Exeter was that Alfred had decisively defeated the Danes at Edington, rather than just stopping them, and therefore it seemed more likely that they would keep to the terms of the treaty.

-The primary reason for Alfred's victory was probably the relative size of the two armies.
-The men of even one shire could be a formidable fighting force, as those of Devon proved in the same year, defeating an army under Ubbe Ragnarsson at the Battle of Cynwit.
-In addition, in 875 Guthrum had lost the support of other Danish lords, including Ivar and Ubba.
-Further Danish forces had settled on the land before Guthrum attacked Wessex: in East Anglia, and in Mercia between the treaty at Exeter and the attack on Chippenham; many others were lost in a storm off Swanage in 876–877, with 120 ships wrecked.
-Internal disunity was threatening to tear the Danes apart, and they needed time to reorganize.
-Fortunately for Wessex, they did not use the time available effectively.
+One reason for Alfred's victory was possibly the relative size of the two armies.
+The men of even one shire could be a formidable fighting force, as those of Devon proved in the same year, defeating an army under Ubba at the Battle of Cynwit.
+In 875 Guthrum had lost the support of other Danish lords, including Ivar the Boneless and Ubba.
+Further Danish forces had settled on the land before Guthrum attacked Wessex: in East Anglia and in Mercia between the treaty at Exeter and the attack on Chippenham; many others were lost in a storm off Swanage in 876–877, with 120 ships wrecked.
+Some historians, such as Richard Abels, have suggested that Guthrum's defeat at Edington may have reflected not only military failure but also diminishing internal cohesion.